 The challenge with this method, however, is that not everything that works for our health can be distilled down and proven in this way.
 As well, as more and more chemicals enter our environment, the conditions we are dealing with are becoming increasingly complicated, common and unexplainable by peer-reviewed, double blind studies.
 We can’t control for everything when it comes to health and nutrition, especially as it relates to natural healing.
 See, healing isn’t the same as popping a pill and having all of your symptoms seem to disappear.
 Healing isn’t always measurable in the same way that medicine is.
 The cause and effect isn’t as clear cut.

-Healing unto itself is a variable approach, something that can't always be proven or replicated in a lab setting because what worked for you may not work for me.
-Most of all, a healing protocol is never going to pass that gold standard of double blind placebo studies because when we look at healing a whole person - not just eliminating the symptoms - each and every one of us will have varying results based on more than just the specific intervention itself.
+Healing unto itself is a variable approach, something that can’t always be proven or replicated in a lab setting because what worked for you may not work for me.
+Most of all, a healing protocol may not pass that gold standard of double blind placebo studies because when we look at healing a whole person – not just eliminating the symptoms – each and every one of us will have varying results based on more than just the specific intervention itself.
 And likely, that protocol is going to shift and shimmy around as we continue tuning in.

 Real Food + Happiness Always Wins

 I don’t ever like to get into the game of defending myself, however Doctor Steve did state that I gave nutritional advice where there is no definite evidence.
 Now, this accusation, I can only attribute to his ignorance of the field of nutrition.
 The only strict nutritional advice I ever give is to eat real food, that has as few chemicals in it and has had minimal processing, meaning nutrients were neither removed, nor synthetic versions added.

 And here is evidence, a study that reviewed 400 studies: